Law Firm in Tucson

 How do I know if I qualify to file Chapter 7 bankruptcy?

 A debtor must satisfy the "means test" in order to qualify for Chapter 7 bankruptcy.
 The "means test" is a formula that determines whether the person filing for bankruptcy protection has enough income to pay the expenses that are allowed, plus extra money to pay to non-priority, unsecured creditors such as credit cards.
 If your income is below the average for your state, then you can file for Chapter 7 bankruptcy without any problems.
 If your income is above the state average, however, the means test determines if you have enough disposable income to pay off some or all of your debt and looks at your disposable income (the amount left over after paying your expenses).
 If your disposable income is too high, the bankruptcy court may decide that you can pay off at least some of your debts, and prevent you from filing for Chapter 7 bankruptcy.
 A debtor who fails the means test may be required to convert the case to a Chapter 13 bankruptcy or lose the bankruptcy protection completely.
-For more information on qualifying for Chapter 7 bankruptcy, seek the help of bankruptcy law firms in Tucson.
+For more information on qualifying for Chapter 7 bankruptcy, seek the help of Law Firms in Tucson.

 What classes are required before and after filing a bankruptcy?

-Our knowledgeable bankruptcy attorney in Tucson can explain that due to concerns of people abusing the protections under the U.S. Bankruptcy Code, everyone who files for Chapter 7 bankruptcy is required to take a credit counseling class within 180 days BEFORE filing their bankruptcy petition.
+Our knowledgeable Attorney in Tucson can explain that due to concerns of people abusing the protections under the U.S. Bankruptcy Code, everyone who files for Chapter 7 bankruptcy is required to take a credit counseling class within 180 days BEFORE filing their bankruptcy petition.
 Proof of completion of the class must be filed at the same time as the petition itself.
 The purpose of the pre-filing counseling class is to help the debtor gain a full understanding of the process of a new bankruptcy filing, to understand the consequences of bankruptcy with regard to their credit score, and to investigate available alternatives to filing for bankruptcy.

 After filing for bankruptcy, a second class is required for education purposes.
 The debtor must take this class between the time that he or she files a bankruptcy petition and the bankruptcy is discharged.
 Typically, the pre-discharge classes are two hours in length.
 During that class the consumers learn about budgeting and more effective money management skills.
 They also learn about the proper uses of credit, how to re-build a positive credit record, how to recognize predatory lending practices and how to avoid such practices, and how to take steps to protect against identity theft.